generoi/sage-cachetags/README.md

 ### SiteGround Optimizer

-Integration eists if you add the invalidator in the `config/cachetags.php` file.
+Integration exists if you add the invalidator in the `config/cachetags.php` file.

 ### Super Cache